-Always raise the planter out of the ground when making sharp turns or backing up.
+Always raise planter out of ground when making sharp turns or backing up or tractor and equipment may be damaged.

 The Kinze Vacuum Seed Metering System includes seed meters, seed discs and an air system consisting of a hydraulic driven vacuum fan which draws air through manifolds and hoses and the seed meters on each row unit.